tinacms/tina.io/content/docs/reference/self-hosted/database-adapter/make-your-own.md

 next: null
 ---

-The database adapter accepts any [abstract level](https://github.com/Level/abstract-level) implementation.
-To implement your own database adapter you will need to extend the abstract class.
+The database adapter accepts any [abstract-level](https://github.com/Level/abstract-level) implementation.
+To implement your own database adapter, you will need to extend the AbstractLevel class.

-Here is some example of the ones we have built:
+Here are some example level implementations:

 - [upstash-redis-level](https://github.com/tinacms/upstash-redis-level)
 - [mongodb-level](https://github.com/tinacms/mongodb-level)